-The queen lays up to 1,500 eggs a day, most of which develop into female worker bees.
+Most of the eggs the queen lays develop into female worker bees**.
 During the first half of a worker’s short life, she labours in the hive doing things like cleaning and feeding the young.

 Using a democratic process which puts us humans to shame, the bees whittle down the possible choices until they all agree on the best one.
 At that point, the whole swarm takes off, bound for its new home.

 So, should I just leave the bees to fly away then?